yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 | 25_Road_work.jpg| 25 | Road work | <img src="GermanTrafficSigns/25_Road_work.jpg" width=100>
 | 17_No_entry.jpg | 17 | No entry |<img src="GermanTrafficSigns/17_No_entry.jpg" width=100>

 I manually cropped a square (or near-square) area from each original image to extract an image of the sign.
-Then, each cropped image was scaled to a 32-by-23 squre in the code.
+Each cropped image was later scaled to a 32-by-32 squre with code.

 The code for this step is contained in the 27th code cell of the IPython notebook.